jaspector

 Two- or four-hour window provided in STREAM the morning of inspection.

-Typical inspection sequence: Rough inspections, trade inspections as applicable, then final inspection; exact sequence depends on permit type.
+Typical sequence: Rough inspections, trade inspections as applicable, then final inspection; exact sequence depends on permit type.

-Do I need a building permit in Ann Arbor, MI?
+01 Do I need a building permit in Ann Arbor, MI?

 New construction, alterations, and structural changes; city also maintains zoning compliance, site compliance, demolition, and trade permit requirements.

-How much does a building permit cost in Ann Arbor, MI?
+02 How much does a building permit cost in Ann Arbor, MI?

+Building permit fees in Ann Arbor, MI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $15 base application fee plus project-cost-based permit fee; up to $1,000 project cost totals $100 permit fee before add-ons..
 Fees are calculated as: Valuation-based building permit fee with separate base application fee; flat fees for certain permit types..
 Plan check fee: 20% of building permit fee; trades plan exam fee is 25% of building plan examination fee..

-How do I apply for a building permit in Ann Arbor, MI?
+03 How do I apply for a building permit in Ann Arbor, MI?

-1. Confirm project scope, code triggers, and whether zoning or historic district review applies.
+To apply for a building permit in Ann Arbor, MI, follow these steps: 1.
+Confirm project scope, code triggers, and whether zoning or historic district review applies.
 2. Create a STREAM account and select the appropriate permit/application type.
 3. Upload plans, supporting documents, and any required trade or zoning materials.
 4. Include payment information; applications without payment information are not processed.
 5. City staff completes plan review and any required zoning, historic, or trade reviews.
 6. Pay assessed fees and receive the issued permit in STREAM.
 7. Post permit and schedule inspections through STREAM.

-What work is exempt from building permits in Ann Arbor, MI?
+04 What work is exempt from building permits in Ann Arbor, MI?

-How do I schedule a building inspection in Ann Arbor, MI?
+05 How do I schedule a building inspection in Ann Arbor, MI?

-Inspections can be scheduled via: STREAM portal, building@a2gov.org, 734-794-6263 x0.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Ann Arbor, MI via: STREAM portal, building@a2gov.org, 734-794-6263 x0.
 Inspections cannot be scheduled for next day after 2:30 p.m. on previous day..

-Other cities in Washtenaw County
+Other jurisdictions in Washtenaw County.

-View all Washtenaw County jurisdictions →
+All Washtenaw County jurisdictions →